thepaulstella/MenuLove/README.md

 # MenuLove
-Easily love current song playing in iTunes
+Easily love the current song playing in iTunes.

 You can [download the dmg](https://github.com/thepaulstella/downloads/raw/master/MenuLove.dmg) file to try it out.